Maula Jatt: Plot

-Maula then rides to find Noori and defeats many of Nattt's men.
+Maula then rides to find Noori and defeats many of Natt's men.
 Maula and Noori finally face off but police stop them from killing each other.
 In the meantime, Noori's brother-in-law Akku Qatil kills many of Maula's villagers in revenge.
 Finally a judge decrees that both Maula and Noori should be sent back to their villages under house arrest.
 However, soon both Jatt and Natt are provoked and ride against each other, although by the time they reach each other for a fight both have been shot several times by the police guarding them.
 In the hospital, Daaro realizes Maula had called her sister.

 After Maula and Noori pretend to reconcile, the police lift the blockade from both villages.
 Immediately, Akku goes to attack Maula's village, but is himself killed.
 Maula sends Akku's body and other wedding gifts to Daaro, telling them the wedding procession is coming now, and Noori swears revenge on Maula's village.

 As the groom's procession sets out for Daaro's village, Noori leads many Natt clansmen to attack the procession.
 Maula defeats all the Natt men, and then also Noori himself.
 Just as he is about to deliver the final blow, Daaro, comes to the rescue and requests Maula to spare Noori and considering that Maula had called her his sister.
 Maula agrees but Noori amputates his own leg so Maula's revenge is completed.
 The film ends with Daaro agreeing to marry Moodha and their rivalry resolved forever.
 Maula immediately throws away his Gandasa and makes an impassioned plea to the audience to choose seeking justice over revenge.